nixcalibur/orion/README.md

-# ORION Risk Assessment Pipeline
+# ORION (Operational Risk & Integrity Office) Pipeline

 A minimal, auditable pipeline for reviewing ORION authorization submissions and producing a structured risk recommendation for human reviewers.